ethanc8/gnustep-forge-feedstocks/guide.md

       run: |
         # ignore errors because we want to ignore duplicate packages
         for file in output/**/*.conda; do
-          rattler-build upload prefix -c gnustep-forge -c <<<NAME OF YOUR CHANNEL>>> "$file" || true done
+          rattler-build upload prefix -c gnustep-forge-unstable -c <<<NAME OF YOUR CHANNEL>>> "$file" || true done
 ```
 4. Commit your changes and push them to a GitHub repository.
-5. Grab an API key from https://prefix.dev/settings/api_keys and set it as a repository secret named `PREFIX_API_KEY` in the GitHub repository (for me, the appropriate settings page is at https://github.com/ethanc8/gnustep-forge-feedstocks/settings/secrets/actions)
+5. Grab an API key from https://prefix.dev/settings/api_keys and set it as a repository secret named `PREFIX_API_KEY` in the GitHub repository (for me, the appropriate settings page is at https://github.com/ethanc8/gnustep-forge-unstable-feedstocks/settings/secrets/actions)
 6. Enable GitHub Actions on your GitHub repository.

 You can also self-host the channel or host it at anaconda.org, but I don't know how to do that.
 You should be able to find instructions online on how to do it.